isle-project/graphmaker/lib/docs/readme-template.md

 this command displays the current graph -- in draft mode -- to the user.
 The medium of display depends on the format.
 For example, SVG format is displayed in a new tab in your default browser; PDF format opens a pdf viewer; image formats like PNG or GIF open an image viewer with the picture, and latex and json formats are displayed to the terminal as text.

-In addition, you can use the `:show` command to display various summaries of the graph
+In addition, you can use the `:show` command to display various summaries of the graph in textual form at the repl.

 The `:exec` and `:exec-batch` commands will load and run a file containing commands or tasks.
 The former executes each command/task one at a time; the latter executes them all at once.
 Both commands accept some prefix and suffix text which is wrapped around the contents of the file.
+You can for instance `:exec` the file saved by the `:transcript` command.

+The `:load` command lets you read a saved graph from its `.json` file.
+This overwrites the current graph and resets the chat history (though not the command history).
+The `:reset` command does the same reset, starting with a fresh graph.
+The `:reposition` command forgets saved positions of the nodes, which can be useful for improving layout after many small changes.

 ## Tips